-The equipment transmits a message with the passage of each train to a nominated control centre.
-When an alarm message is generated, staff at the control centre will be responsible for identifying the train involved and notifying the signaller at the centre through which the train will shortly pass.
-This will enable the train to be stopped at a suitable location for the driver to examine the wheel-set(s) concerned.
+When a wheel impact alarm message is generated, staff at the control centre will be responsible for identifying the train involved and notifying the signaller at the centre through which the train will shortly pass.
+This will enable the train to be stopped at a suitable location for the driver to examine the wheel-set(s) concerned and implement a temporary speed restriction for that train as directed by the Network Rail Standard (NR/SP/TRK/0133).